voyager-admin/voyager/docs/plugins.md

 ```

 If your preference is translatable, it will be automatically translated to the current locale.
-If you don't want your value to be translated, simply pass `false` as the third parameter.
+If you don't want your value to be translated, simply pass `false` as the third parameter or the locale to translate it to another locale.
-You can then translate it through Voyagers Facade into another locale:

-`Voyager::translate($this->preferences->get('my_key', 'Default value', false), 'de')`

 ### Providing menu items